ANTsX/ANTsR/README.md

 You can gain additional functionality by installing packages that are listed in the [`DESCRIPTION` file](https://github.com/stnava/ANTsR/blob/master/DESCRIPTION) under `Suggests`.

+The [`travis.yml` file](https://github.com/stnava/ANTsR/blob/master/.travis.yml) also shows a way to install from Linux command line.

 ## Usage
 Load the package:
 ```